nbeaver/textmerg-labels-example/post.md

     \end{document}

 Unfortunately, the formatting has been disturbed in the switch.
-In particular, the column spacing is about 9.5 mm instead of 8 mm.
+In particular, when I measure the column spacing with the Measure tool in Adobe Acrobat Reader DC, it comes to about 9.5 mm instead of 8 mm.
 This is a serious problem when printing onto sticky labels.

 Here is a comparison of the two: